ponzidetector/time-dependent-based-ponzi-detector/README.md

 ### 1. Data Collecting
   Ethereum transaction data should be downloaded from [XBLOCK](http://xblock.pro/xblock-eth.html) repository.
-  After download 2 datasets *Block Transaction* and *Internal Transaction*, transaction should be filter data from 2 address lists [Ponzi](https://github.com/ponzidetector/time-dependent-based-ponzi-detector/blob/master/data/Ponzi.csv) and [Non-Ponzi](https://github.com/ponzidetector/time-dependent-based-ponzi-detector/blob/master/data/nonPonzi.csv).
+  After downloading 2 datasets *Block Transaction* and *Internal Transaction*, transaction should be filter data from 2 address lists [Ponzi](https://github.com/ponzidetector/time-dependent-based-ponzi-detector/blob/master/data/Ponzi.csv) and [Non-Ponzi](https://github.com/ponzidetector/time-dependent-based-ponzi-detector/blob/master/data/nonPonzi.csv).
   Then the data should be grouped by contract and saved into `project/data/transactions/`